prvdmwrong/prvdmwrong/docs/tutorials/index.md

 ### Support with Errors

 Prvd 'M Wrong attaches a link with every console log message.
-These links direct you to our comprehensive [Error Messages](../reference/error-messages.md) documentation.
+These links direct you to our comprehensive [errors](../reference/error.md) documentation.

 ```Txt hl_lines="2"
 [PMW(requireAfterIgnition)]: cannot require other providers after startup